Goraguntepalya metro station

-Goraguntepalya, is a metro station on the Green Line of the Namma Metro serving the area of same name in Bangalore, India.
-It was opened to the public on 1 March 2014.
+Goraguntepalya is an elevated metro station on the north–south corridor of the Green Line of Namma Metro serving the area of Goraguntepalaya in Bengaluru, India.
+It was opened to the public on 1 March 2014 as Yeshwanthpur Industry, and was renamed as Goraguntepalya in 2019.

 Station layout

 Entry/Exits

 There are 5 Entry/Exit points – A, B, C, D and E. Commuters can use either of the points for their travel.